-Day 4: Saturday 29 September, Paris
+Day 6: Thursday 17 October, Paris

 - Musée d'Art Moderne Centre Pompidou

+- Special Exhibition: Francis Bacon, Centre Pompidou

 - Musée Picasso

 - Place des Vosges

-This morning we are particularly privileged to make a private visit to Europe's most famous Modern Art museum, the Centre Pompidou, a magnificent collection of 20th century art which takes up where the Gare Orsay's collection ends, with masterpieces from the School of Paris to the New York School.
-The marvellous view from the Pompidou's rooftop looks across Paris' rooftops to the Eiffel Tower.
+This morning we are particularly privileged to make a private visit to Europe's most famous Modern Art museum, the Centre Pompidou.
+It houses a magnificent collection of 20th century art, which takes up where the Gare Orsay's 19th-century collection ends, with masterpieces from the School of Paris to the New York School.
+The marvellous view from the Pompidou's rooftop looks across Paris's rooftops to the Eiffel Tower.